w326004741/OO-Software-Design-Dev/Assignment2/README.md

 ## How to use this project:
 1. Decompression the `Assignment2.zip`
-2. Enter your Terminal(for mac) or CMD(for windows), and following below:
+2. Enter your Terminal(for mac) or cmd(for windows), and following below:

 ```
 # Change directory to Assignment2